Henry McCall: Naval career

 McCall joined the Royal Navy as midshipman in the cruiser at the Cape of Good Hope in 1908.
 He served in the First World War as sub-lieutenant in the steamship HMS Daffodil from 1915, as Executive Officer in the destroyer in the Grand Fleet from 1916 and as First Lieutenant in the destroyer in the Grand Fleet from 1918.
-He was present at the Scuttling of the German fleet in Scapa Flow in 1919.
+He was present at the Scuttling of the German fleet at Scapa Flow in 1919.
 He became commanding officer of the destroyer in the Mediterranean Fleet in 1932 and naval attaché at Buenos Aires in Argentina in 1938.

 McCall served in the Second World War as commanding officer of the cruiser from 1940, as Chief of Staff to Admiral Sir Percy Noble who was Head of the British Naval Delegation to Washington, D.C., from 1943, and as commanding officer of the battleship in South East Asia in 1944.

 McCall became Senior British Naval Officer in the Middle East in 1946, Flag Officer, Destroyers, in the Mediterranean Fleet in 1949 and Vice Admiral commanding the Reserve Fleet 1950, before retiring with the rank of admiral on 15 September 1953.